TW-ASMP/TWmaximoConfig/Classification/DRAFT - Classification_Asset_Detailed.md

 [^1]: Under the categories whose name ends in "specific", you will find term denoting assets used in a particular specialized system (such as HVAC or security for example), or assets designed to support a certain common category of human goal (such as safety).
 [^2]: Under this category, you will find term denoting discrete assets that perform a low-level technical functions within a diverse range of systems that are in service of a open set of human goals.
 [^3]: For some classes, you may not be able to clearly distinguish whether it is a "discrete general purpose asset" class or "specific" application asset class.
 An example is the class *pressure relieve valve*, you may recognize it as a *safety or hazard prevention specific* or a *general purpose discrete asset > flow or pressure control* asset.
 In cases like this, you will find the class under more than one branch of the tree.
+[^4]: individual assets come from the GIS
+[^5]: an class that appears in multiple places on this classification hierarchy